JeffersonLab/ersap-jana/README.md

         >$ERSAP_HOME/bin/ersap-shell

 2. Define the application within a `services.yaml` file.
    There is one file ready in the root of the repository.
+   NB: The default location for the application definition file is in $ERSAP_USER_DATA/config dir

        ersap> set servicesFile services.yaml